-About one-third of the world's population is currently infected with TB.
-Just 22 countries account for 80% of all cases worldwide.
-The number of multidrug-resistant TB cases at global level is thought to be close to 500,000, 10% of which are extensively drug-resistant strains.
+About one-quarter of the world's population is currently infected with Mycobacterium tuberculosis, and just 30 countries account for 87% of all cases worldwide.
+The number of multidrug-resistant TB cases at global level was estimated at 206,030 in 2019, 10% more than in 2018.

-Tuberculosis is a contagious disease caused by Koch's bacillus (strains of the Mycobacterium tuberculosis complex).
+TB is a contagious disease caused by Koch's bacillus (strains of the Mycobacterium tuberculosis complex).
 This infectious agent is spread through the air via bacteria-laden droplets produced when TB patients cough.
 Individuals can be infected by inhaling just a few of these contaminated droplets.
-A person with active but untreated tuberculosis can infect an average of 10 to 15 people a year.
-Over the past 40 years, population movements (international travel, refugees, homeless people in industrialized countries) have largely contributed to the worldwide spread of the disease.
+A person with active but untreated TB can infect an average of 5 to 15 people a year.
+Poor health and social conditions are often associated with the spread of the disease.

-In the 1940s, there were no drugs available to treat tuberculosis.
-Today a combination of antibiotics is used to treat the disease, but the treatment must be taken for at least six months (and up to two years).
-Incomplete or erratic treatment can lead to the emergence of antibiotic-resistant TB, which can then spread among the community.
-If treatable, these resistant TB cases are a hundred times more expensive than TB cases that can be treated using conventional therapy.
+In the 1940s, there were no drugs available to treat TB.
+Today a combination of antibiotics and chemotherapy drugs is used to treat the disease, but the treatment must be taken for at least six months (and up to two years in multiresistant strains).
+Incomplete or erratic treatment often causes antibiotic-resistant TB, which can then spread among the community.
+If treatable, these resistant TB cases are a hundred times more costly than those that can be treated using conventional therapy regimens.

 New weapons to fight bacteria